Think Twice about Flying Korean Air with a Toddler

 - Every bassinet row can install two bassinets side by side, great for twins to sleep in, but not so great for two little crying strangers.

-- Lastly, for our red eye flight, the bassinet row is just beside the toilet cubicles, imagine all the noise of the opening and closing of doors, and the lights shining into our face.
+- Lastly, for our red-eye flight, the bassinet row is just beside the toilet cubicles, imagine all the noise of the opening and closing of doors, and the lights shining into our faces.
 How can my light sleeper baby have a good sleep?!

 Red Eye Flight (Yay or Nay?)

-Our red eye flight was particularly bad because of the mother and toddler seated right next to us.
-Hubby sat in the middle initially, because two toddlers sleeping in our arms would bound to knock or kick into each other.
+Our red-eye flight was particularly bad because of the mother and toddler seated right next to us.
+Hubby sat in the middle initially, because two toddlers sleeping in our arms would inevitably knock or kick into each other.

 But I needed to nurse Evangeline and I felt too exposed sitting at the aisle seat.
 So in the end, I moved back to the middle seat and we were uncomfortably cramped up, all the while trying to avoid knocking into the other mother-child pair with Evangeline.

 We have preferred a red-eye flight because we don’t need to entertain her for the whole flight journey.
 She has no screen time at all, so we literally have to be her entertainment and that’s tiring.
 So with her asleep, we could rest for a while.
 I’m still in the ‘for red eye flight’ camp.
 Just that I have to make sure I get a bassinet!